segmentio/segment-docs/src/unify/faqs.md

 No. As the Identity Graph uses ExternalIDs, they remain for the lifetime of the user profile.

 ### Can I delete specific events from a user profile in Unify?
-No. Alternatively, you may delete the entire user profile from Segment via a [GDPR deletion request]([url](https://segment.com/docs/privacy/user-deletion-and-suppression/)https://segment.com/docs/privacy/user-deletion-and-suppression/)
+No. Alternatively, you may delete the entire user profile from Segment using a [GDPR deletion request](/docs/privacy/user-deletion-and-suppression/).